ihdavjar/FlapKine/docs/_sources/user_guide/opening_project.rst.txt

   - In-situ memory rendering (no disk I/O bottlenecks)
   - Multithreading using ``QThreadPool``
   - High-performance VTK pipeline
-  - Non-essential UI widgets are disabled during rendering
+  - Non-essential UI widgets are disabled during rendering to reduce the overall load while rendering.

 For render configuration options, see the :doc:`Render Configuration <render_config>`